shamim1258/Shamim/Technology/Python/DataTypes/notes.md

     -  Various [methos](https://www.w3schools.com/python/python_ref_string.asp) on string.

 ## Numeric
-### &emsp;int
+-  Various methods on numberic data types - min(n1,n2,n3..), max(n1,n2,n3..), abs(x), pow(x,y), round(x), sqrt(x)
+1.  **int**
     -  In Python 3, there is effectively no limit to how long an integer value can be.
 Of course, it is constrained by the amount of memory your system has.

-### &emsp;float
+2.  **float**
     - float values are specified with a decimal point.

 ## Sequence